 - Procedures for the consideration of extenuating circumstances.

-- Information on the likely number of scripts/pieces of assessed work to oversee and comment on the moderation process.
+- Information on the likely number of scripts/pieces of assessed work to oversee and comment on the moderation process (see the section Volume of Assessed Work to be Scrutinised in the Regulations).

-Colleges/Schools should tell you who to contact within the College/School and discuss with you communication channels and how you prefer to receive material.
-In addition to the above documents, you should also be told about the following:
+Colleges/Schools should tell their External Examiners who to contact within the College/School and discuss with them communication channels and how they prefer to receive material.
+In addition to the above documents, External Examiners should also be informed of the following:

-- The date of the Examining Board meeting(s), preferably at the start of each academic year;
+- The date of the Examination Board meeting(s), preferably at the start of each academic year;

 - Procedures for the submission of draft examination papers and other assessments for approval;